Electronic and structural properties of Rh- and Pd-based kagome layered shandites from first principles: First-principles calculations

 Using simulated doping and simulated hydrostatic pressure, the energy of the F and L states can be tuned across the Fermi level thus allowing for the study of the potential correlation between the position of the electronic states and the appearance of any unstable phonon modes.
 Doping is simulated by introducing a background charge corresponding to a fraction of an electron, uniformly distributed in the unit cell, such that the charge density is $n_x(\mathbf{r})=n(\mathbf{r})+ex$, where $-e$ is the elementary charge of the electron and $x$ represents the fraction of added charge.
 Consequently, positive $x$ corresponds to hole doping and vice versa.
 We note that this approach of simulated doping is only justifiable if $x$ is kept small.
 After introducing the background charge, we do not perform any further structural relaxation.
 Pressure is simulated by imposing that the diagonal elements of the stress tensor reach a target value of $-P$, corresponding to the magnitude of the hydrostatic pressure, when relaxing the crystal structure of the material being studied.
+In the theoretical calculations, we apply pressures up to 50 GPa, below the 80 GPa reached in a recent experimental study~\cite{Yu2020Pressure-induced}.